 The daycare centre declared bankruptcy.
 His second daycare also provided meals, but they were less elaborate—more mac’n’cheese than wild salmon.
-When this daycare also declared bankruptcy, we were almost relieved to learn the new centre wasn’t providing meals, thus keeping fees lower (and hopefully, avoid bankruptcy).
-This is when I was introduced to the world of lunchboxes.
+When this daycare also declared bankruptcy, we were almost relieved to learn the new centre wasn’t providing meals, thus keeping fees lower (and hopefully, avoiding bankruptcy).
+This is when I was introduced to the world of lunch boxes.

 I was proud of my lunches.
 Mark had a healthy, balanced diet and there were few foods he really didn’t like.

 When he started school last September, I quickly realized my usual lunchboxes wouldn’t work—there was no fridge, no microwave and a long list of banned ingredients including eggs and all nut products.
 At first, I used a thermos to keep his meal hot but he wasn’t even opening it.
 This is when I understood why the “snack” aisles of the supermarket were packed with kid-friendly products—goldfish crackers, string cheese, pudding cups and peanut-free cookies for lunch boxes.
 Bastard.
 Giant food companies are fucking evil.
 They know their market.

 Yet, I hadn’t suspected the biggest issue wouldn’t be the food, but the schedule.